FNNDSC/pl-dypi/README.md

 ## Abstract

-Creating trees of compute that are conditional to some characteristic of the input data can be hard to create _a priori_ and are often more easily/efficiently handled on a case-by-case basis.
+Creating trees of compute that are conditional to some characteristic of the data being computed can be hard to create _a priori_ and are often more easily/efficiently handled on a case-by-case basis.
 In some ways, this problem relates to strategies of static and dynamic structure in design patterning.
 While some behavior can be determined from a static analysis of some data space, true responsiveness to a problem can sometimes best be done dynamically.

 Examples of this problem in the context of ChRIS include cases where some (usually) input node contains a collection of objects (files, directories, etc) and some object-specific compute is required for each object (or some subset of objects) to be performed in parallel by pre-existing pipelines of plugins.